 Divorce can be a very difficult and complicated transition that involves a specific legal process.
 Additionally, the terms of your final divorce order will significantly affect your future in many ways.
 If you are facing a divorce, you want to obtain the best outcome possible, which means you should work closely with an experienced divorce attorney.
-Hoppes Family Law is ready to assist with divorce cases in Hurst and the surrounding areas.
+Hoppes Law Firm, PLLC is ready to assist with divorce cases in Hurst and the surrounding areas.

 Texas sets out several requirements for divorce cases, including the resolution of specific legal issues.
 We regularly handle every relevant issue in each divorce case, including the following.

 One of the fundamental components of divorce involves the division of property and assets.
 Texas is a community property state, which means that the property that you and your spouse acquired together as a married couple (regardless of who made the purchase or whose name is attached to the purchase) is community property that must be divided in a just and right manner.

 Texas also recognizes separate property which is property owned by a spouse prior to marriage and any property acquired by a spouse by gift or inheritance.
 Tracing and proving separate property can be a very difficult task.
 Hoppes Law Firm, PLLC has decades of experience to help you protect your separate property as well as receive your just and right portion of the community estate.